As part of the

 2014 CSU Sustainability Policy, the California State University is tasked with integrating sustainability into the academic curriculum.

-To that end, CSU campus faculty have developed courses in which students confront real-world sustainability problems and address the planet’s environmental challenges.
+To that end, CSU campus faculty have developed courses and projects in which students confront real-world sustainability problems and address the planet’s environmental challenges.
 One of these is the “Campus as a Living Lab” (CALL) grant program, an outcome of funding from the National Science Foundation.

 The CALL initiative set an ambitious goal: to seek interested faculty and facilities operations staff who would work together to incorporate a specific university challenge into the curricula of courses.